How to arrange a trip to Fès

 - WHAT TO SEE AND DO IN FES

 The imperial city of Fès has much to offer, especially the labyrinthic old Medina with its wonderful attractions.
 The Medina was designated a World Heritage site in 1981 and still features more than 9000 alleys where you’ll come across beautiful imposing gates, madrasas, mosques, small squares, fountains and vibrant souks.
-One of the most incredible attractions in the old city is the Chouara quarter with its leather tanneries where the workers still use the same process of the 16th century.
-Not to be missed is also the old Madrasa Bou Inania, built in the 14th century and considered to be the most beautiful koranic school in Fès.
+One of the most incredible attractions in the old city is the Chouara quarter with its leather tanneries, where the workers still use the same process of the 16th century.
+Not to be missed is also the old Madrasa Bou Inania, built in the 14th century and considered the most beautiful koranic school in Fès.

 How to visit the attractions